Rhabdomyoblast

-Post-rreatment rhabdomyoblast emergence
+Post-Treatment rhabdomyoblast emergence

 Cancer encompasses the group of diseases classified by abnormal cell growth.
 While cases of cancer have increased, likely due to better methods of detection and potentially increased exposure to carcinogens, cancer has been present throughout human history.
 The earliest written acknowledgment of cancer took place in 1600 BC in Edwin Smith Papyrus, an ancient Egyptian medical treatise.
 The efficacy and availability of cancer treatments has tremendously improved since the disease's origin.
 Treatment options for various cancers consist of, but are not limited to, chemotherapy, radiation, and palliative care.
 The type of treatment used is determined by a combination of factors, including recommendations provided by health professionals, patient preferences, and biological properties of the cancer.

 Following cancer treatment, specifically through chemotherapy and radiation, lesions composed almost exclusively of mature rhabdomyoblasts can emerge.
 This phenomenon, referred to as cytodifferention, in pediatric rhabdomyosarcoma has been accepted in the medical field for several decades.
 The increase of differentiated rhabdomyoblasts can be attributed to the degradation of undifferentiated tumor cells.
 In clinical settings, the emergence of post-chemotherapy rhabdomyoblast differentiation in cases of pediatric embryonal rhabdomyosarcoma is an encouraging prognosis, as it potentially signifies the tumor's increased response to the provided therapy.
 Outlier case reports have been presented, including the aggressive prognosis of embryonal rhabdomyosarcoma and the simultaneous development adipocyte-like cells.
 Other favorable prognosis factors following target therapies exist and may serve as a more reliable indicator until sufficient data regarding rhabdomyosarcoma cases are available.
 Medical professionals have suggested that well defined rhabdomyoblasts with a low mitotic index serve as a marker to terminate additional treatment regimens.
 The mitotic index of a sample can be calculated by summing the number of somatic cells in prophase, metaphase, anaphase, and telophase, then dividing by the total number of quantifiable somatic cells.